calleha/dotfiles/README.md

 # dotfiles

-Here are my dotfiles.
-Most notably my emacs configuration and my i3 configuration.
+There are the dotfiles for my x230 running Fedora.